-LARA could limit, suspend, deny issuance or renewal, censure, or revoke the license of an individual, issue an administrative fine, and/or require that individual pay restitution if found in violation of the act or a rule promulgated under the act.
+LARA could limit, suspend, deny issuance or renewal, censure, or revoke the license of an individual or require that individual pay restitution if found in violation of the act or a rule promulgated under the act.

 Misdemeanor violations

 Violations of the act would be a misdemeanor punishable by up to 93 days imprisonment and/or a maximum fine of \$500.
 Second or subsequent violations would be misdemeanors with up to one year imprisonment and/or a maximum fine of \$1,000.